Elgin Cathedral: Foundation and development

 The initial construction of the cathedral was completed after 1242.
-Chronicler John of Fordun recorded (without explanation) that in 1270 the cathedral church and the canons' houses had been destroyed by fire.
+Chronicler John of Fordun recorded (without explanation) that in 1270 the cathedral church and the canons' houses were destroyed by fire.
 The cathedral was rebuilt in a larger and grander style, forming the greater part of the structure that stands today.
 This work is believed to have been completed by the outbreak of the Wars of Scottish Independence in 1296.
-Although Edward I of England took his army to Elgin in 1296 and again in 1303, the cathedral remained untouched, as it was by his grandson Edward III during his assault on Moray in 1336.
+Although Edward I of England took his army to Elgin in 1296 and again in 1303, the cathedral remained untouched, as it did during his grandson Edward III during his assault on Moray in 1336.

-Soon after his election to the see in 1362–63, Bishop Alexander Bur requested funds from Pope Urban V to repair the cathedral, citing neglect and hostile attacks.
+Soon after his election to the see in 1362–1363, Bishop Alexander Bur requested funds from Pope Urban V to repair the cathedral, citing neglect and hostile attacks.
 In August 1370 Bur began protection payments to Alexander Stewart, Lord of Badenoch, also known as the Wolf of Badenoch, who became Earl of Buchan in 1380, and who was the son of the future King Robert II.
 Numerous disputes between Bur and Buchan led to Buchan's excommunication in February 1390.
 The bishop then turned for protection to Thomas Dunbar, the son of the Earl of Moray.
-In response, and possibly through frustration of the reappointment of his brother Robert Stewart, Earl of Fife as guardian of Scotland, Buchan descended from his island castle on Lochindorb and burned the town of Forres in May and Elgin, including the cathedral and its manses, in June.
+In response, and possibly out of frustration at the reappointment of his brother Robert Stewart, Earl of Fife as guardian of Scotland, Buchan descended from his island castle on Lochindorb and burned the town of Forres in May and Elgin, including the cathedral and its manses, in June.
 It is believed that he also burned Pluscarden Priory at that time, which was under the bishop's protection.
 Bur sought reparation from Robert III for his brother's actions in a letter stating:

 my church was the particular ornament of the fatherland, the glory of the kingdom, the joy of strangers and incoming guests, the object of praise and exaltation in other kingdoms because of its decoration, by which it is believed that God was properly worshipped; not to mention its high bell towers, its venerable furnishings and uncountable jewels.